DataDog/documentation/content/en/agent/logs/log-transport.md

 {{% /tab %}}
 {{< /tabs >}}

-Note: Setting up a [SOCKS5 proxy][4] server will also enforce TCP transport because socks5 proxies are not yet supported in HTTPS with compression.

 ## HTTPS Transport

 **HTTPS log forwarding is the recommended configuration**.
 With HTTPS, you have a guarantee that Datadog has received your log.

 {{< img src="agent/HTTPS_intake_reliability_schema.png" alt="HTTPS Intake Schema"  style="width:80%;">}}

-With/Using HTTP, the Agent sends log batches with the following limits:
+Using HTTP, the Agent sends log batches with the following limits:

 * Maximum batch size: 1MB
 * Maximum size for a single log: 256kB